RealismusModding/FS17_seasons/README.md

 - Keep your machine clean to lower daily maintenance costs
 - Machine not used?
 Pay less
 - You can repair your vehicles at the vehicle workshop (placeable or on the map).
 It is more expensive at the dealer
-- If you don't maintain your vehicle, starting of the vehicle takes longer, and after a while it may not start at all
+- If you don't maintain your vehicle, starting of the vehicle takes longer, and after a while it may be very hard to start it.
-  - Currently there is no way to fix a completely broken vehicle: you can't drive it to a shop and resetting won't un-break it

 ### Economy
 - Loan cap is set to 30% of your total owned land + placeable buildings value  with a minimum of 300,000